Buying real estate in Ghana?

 Can I buy property in Ghana without a residence permit?

-Buying a home in Ghana does not automatically grant you a visa or residency rights, so you should treat property purchase and immigration planning as two separate tracks unless you receive specific professional advice otherwise.
+Buying a home in Ghana does not automatically grant you any visa or residency rights, so you should treat property purchase and immigration as two completely separate tracks unless you have specific legal advice saying otherwise.

 Can US citizens own land in Ghana?

-US citizens cannot own land outright (freehold) in Ghana because the Constitution explicitly prohibits non-citizens from holding freehold interests, and any attempt to grant freehold to a foreigner is legally void.
+As of early 2026, US citizens cannot own land outright in Ghana, because the Constitution explicitly prohibits non-citizens from holding freehold (permanent ownership) interests in land, and any attempt to grant freehold to a non-citizen is considered void.

 What documents will I need to buy in Ghana?